 The skills I gained whilst studying the BBus (Hons) in Business Administration definitely helped me find employment.
 The experience I gained while on work-placement also gave me a good head start and helped me settle into working life.”

 “I am currently working with Dell Software who provide software solutions and services to customers worldwide.
 My position is Sales Associate for the UK and Irish Market; my responsibilities include managing and qualifying all my leads and working on marketing campaigns.

 I strongly believe that the skills I gained while studying the Bachelor of Business (Hons) in Business Administration at CIT will help me progress through my career.
 I really enjoyed my work placement, and taking part on an Entrepreneurship Erasmus project also helped me to decide what career path to take.

 Full details of the modules on this programme of study are available by clicking the following link:

 - Bachelor of Business (Honours) in Business Administration

 - Bachelor of Business in Business Administration CR022

 - Higher Certificate in Business Administration CR022

-Business Administration graduates undertake a wide range of administrative duties and may obtain employment in areas such as administration, marketing, IT, financial and shared services, banking, insurance, media, customer service, health service, local authorities, and fund services.
+Business Administration graduates have gone onto pursue a wide variety of careers in areas such as administration, human resource management, marketing, supply chain management, IT, financial and shared services, banking, insurance, media, customer service, health service, local authorities, and fund services.

 Potential Areas of Employment